other Pentacon cameras in my collection

 There's only one thing I don't like, and that's the thunderous clunk of the mirror on exposure.
 However, when the LTL has a new damper fitted, this may cease to be an issue?
 The shutter release lock is a neat idea; the dot on the collar is really hard to see, but it's easy to feel your way with locking and unlocking the shutter button.

-I believe any review of a classic camera has to be made in the context of it's time.
 During it's period of production, this Praktica was sooooo much better than the Zenith - in every way.
 Setting the big mirror clunk aside for a moment, it differs from the Spotmatic in that it feels a little less smooth and refined, but there honestly isn't much in it, plus the Praktica incorporated a few tricks that the Pentax missed-out.
 I wouldn't go so far as to say it's as good as the Spotmatic, but I think it was a worthy contender.
 Given the opportunity, back in the 1970s I would have been pretty pleased to own one of these cameras in place of my Zenith B.